 Should ASIC adopt the ‘litigate first’ approach to enforcement and has it been insufficiently tough on banks?
 Or have we gone too far in our preoccupation with banking mistakes?
 In his article in Disputes Yearbook 2019, G+T partner Richard Harris argues that "Bankers and banks are now exposed to much higher risks than ever and a greater probability of the risk eventuating."

 An ahead market in the national electricity market (NEM) is a step closer, with the Australian Energy Market Commission recently issuing a consultation paper on the implementation of a short-term forward market to operate alongside the NEM.

-This guide provides corporate counsel and international practitioners with a comprehensive worldwide legal analysis of the laws and regulations of Data Protection.
-Melissa Fai and Alex Borowsky authored the Australia chapter of the 2017 edition.
+This 2019 guide provides corporate counsel and international practitioners with a comprehensive worldwide legal analysis of the laws and regulations relating to fintech.
+Peter Reeves has authored the Australia chapter since the inaugural edition.

 The High Court’s decision in the high-profile Rinehart/Hancock dispute highlights the importance of drafting clear arbitration clauses if they are to be effective in keeping disputes between the parties out of the public eye.

 Yesterday afternoon (8 May) the ACCC announced its decision to block the proposed $15 billion merger between TPG Telecom Ltd (TPG) and Vodafone Hutchison Australia Pty Ltd (Vodafone).
 Both TPG and Vodafone have announced they intend to challenge the decision in the Federal Court – in a case that has potentially important consequences for the way legal tests are applied to transactions involving dynamic and fast-moving markets.

 Getting the Deal Through – Financial Services Compliance has been published to assist those who represent or are engaged with globally active institutions in navigating the regulatory requirements and frameworks of multiple jurisdictions.